skylafalls/fg-video-reviews/2025/11/vid-1.md

 goes all over the place, sort of giving me a JoshuaDR.0809-style A.E. vibe.

 Okay, a few minutes later, it turns into a more static-y and VHS-y sort of video, not sure how else I would describe the video effects being applies.
-Minutes later again, the familar blue explosion and glowing effects takes over, signifying the end of the video is coming soon.
+Minutes later again, the familiar blue explosion and glowing effects takes over, signifying the end of the video is coming soon.
 It's a normal way to demonstrate the finals using filmora effects.